ZhgChg.Li

 // output:

-// error: SIOConnectionStateMachineError(message: "ConnectedState can't release!")
+// error: SIOConnectionStateMachineError(message: "ConnectedState can\'t release!")

 What?

-Combining scenarios 1 and 2, with the ConnectionPool as a flyweight pool and the State Pattern for state management, we further extend the functionality.
-As described in the background objectives, the feature side should not concern itself with the underlying connection mechanism.
-Therefore, we create a poller (named ConnectionKeeper) that periodically scans the ConnectionPool for strongly held Connections and performs operations under the following conditions:
+Combining scenarios 1 and 2, with the ConnectionPool flyweight pool and State Pattern for state management in place, we continue to extend.
+As stated in the background goals, the Feature side does not need to manage the underlying connection mechanism.
+Therefore, we created a poller (named ConnectionKeeper) that periodically scans the strongly held Connection objects in the ConnectionPool and performs actions when the following situations occur:

-• If a Connection is not in use and its state is Disconnected: change its state to Released and remove it from the ConnectionPool.
+• If the Connection is no longer in use and its state is Disconnected: change the state to Released and remove it from the ConnectionPool

 Why?

-if !connection.isOccupie() && connection.state == .connected {
+if !connection.isOccupie() && connection.state == .connected then

 ... connection.disconnected()

-} else if !connection.isOccupie() && state == .released {
+else if !connection.isOccupie() && state == .released then

 ... connection.release()

-} else if connection.isOccupie() && state == .disconnected {
+else if connection.isOccupie() && state == .disconnected then

 ... connection.reconnecting()